redgoat650/reddit-ad-filter/README.md

 ## How it works

-The extension automatically hides any `<shreddit-ad-post>` elements on Reddit pages.
+The extension automatically hides any `<shreddit-ad-post>` and similar ad elements on Reddit pages.
 It works with dynamically loaded content, so it will continue to hide ads as you scroll through the feed.